zcczhang/zcczhang.github.io/_pages/blogs.md

 ## Reinforcement Learning Notes

-> Reading notes and mathematical proofs for *Reinforcement Learning: An Introduction*.
-My own practicing Code for exercises is private so far.
+> Reading notes, mathematical proofs, and Python implementations for *Reinforcement Learning: An Introduction* (and COMP 394 Reinforcement Learning at Macalester as TA).

+{% include base_path %}

-  <ul>{% for post in site.rl %}
+{% for post in site.rl %}
    {% include archive-single-cv.html %}
-  {% endfor %}</ul>
+{% endfor %}